joemphilips/walletts/packages/blockchain-driver/README.md

 ## contributing

-To run test, you must first run `docker-compose up` bws test suite creates new wallet each time, and the bws has a cap for its wallet number able to create from same ip, you may have to re-run docker by `docker-compose down && docker-compose up`
+To run integration test, you must first run `docker-compose up` and `yarn integration`

+bws test suite creates new wallet (and puts its pubkey onto the server) each time it runs.
+But since a bws has a cap for its wallet number able to create from same ip, you may have to re-run docker by `docker-compose down && docker-compose up`